ryupold/zecsi/README.md

 # zecsi

-small framework with raylib bindings and own ECS.
+small framework with [raylib](https://www.raylib.com/) bindings and own ECS.

 > This project is in an very early experimental state.
 > See [https://github.com/ryupold/zecsi-example](https://github.com/ryupold/zecsi-example) to see how to use it

+## dependencies
+- git
+- zig
+- emscripten sdk (if you intend to build for webassembly)

 ## run locally